tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 Then I stepped closer, and he went still.

 I think he was trying to be careful?
-I thought he was one of those guys who wanted so badly not to make you uncomfortable that they accidentally made everything more awkward.
+I think he was one of those guys who wanted so badly not to make you uncomfortable that they accidentally made everything more awkward.
 It made me like him more.

 “You know, you can touch me,” I said.